-If you have been in an accident that involves potential liability of a government employee or entity, establishing liability and recovering damages may be complicated.
+If you have been in an accident that involves the potential liability of a government employee or entity, establishing liability and recovering damages may be complicated.
 Governments, their employees and agencies are protected from many types of liability including responsibility for car accidents by a legal concept known as sovereign immunity.

-Although all states and federal government have enacted some kind of legislation that waives sovereign immunity, both state and legal governments have strict procedures in place when it comes to making an injury claim.
+Although all states and the federal government have enacted some kind of legislation that waives sovereign immunity, both state and legal governments have strict procedures in place when it comes to making an injury claim.
 This includes short deadlines for filing a suit and requirements on what the injury claim may contain.
 If you fail to follow these rules and procedures, you lose your right to hold the government entity liable for your losses.

 Injuries caused by Government and Tort claim acts